Badger Creek Fire continues to grow

-- Whipped by strong westerly winds, the Badger Creek Fire burned through a six-mile stretch of beetle-killed pine and dried out vegetation on Monday.
-Its massive column of smoke was visible from a weather satellite in space.
-When the smoke cleared last night, officials estimated that the fire had grown to 23-hundred acres.
-A crew of 70 firefighters with the help from six fixed-wing aircraft tried to slow the advance of the fire through the morning.
+Whipped by strong westerly winds, the Badger Creek Fire burned through a six-mile stretch of beetle-killed pine and dried out vegetation Monday.
+Its massive column of smoke was visible from space by weather satellite.
+When the smoke cleared last night, officials estimated that the fire had grown to 23-hundred hundred acres.
+A crew of 70 firefighters with help from six fixed-wing aircraft tried to slow the advance of the fire through the morning.
 By early afternoon, flames leaped the state highway on their big run to the east.
-Aaron Voos with the US Forest Service said that forced more evacuations and the closure of Wyoming 230.
+Aaron Voos with the Forest Service said that forced more evacuations and the closure of Wyoming 230.

 WYDOT closed Wyoming 230 from the Wyoming-Colorado State line to Woods Landing.
 Voos said the amount of smoke billowing from the fire hampered efforts to estimate the size of the fire and to assess any structural damage that may have occurred when the fire made its rapid advance.
 Voos said the local command team in charge of fighting the fire has ordered in more aircraft to assist air crews already assigned to the blaze.